 24"x 24" Oil on wood

 “All earthly things shall pass”.
 The phrase was mournfully uttered at coronation ceremonies during the Middle Ages.
-I personally hold the circle more sacred than the cross.
 From Big Bang to Big Crunch, all reality is cycle within cycle without end.
 We are leaves falling from a tree.
 But it is because of us that the tree lives on.
 Even seemingly unmovable mountain ranges are in transit, climbing to the Heavens and crumbling to the earth.
 In “Sic Transit Gloria Mundi” I’ve attempted to convey the beauty and sorrow that we experience when we behold the cycle of life.